Registered Practical Nurse, Palliative Care

 - St. Joseph's Health Care London through its affiliation with Western University and Fanshawe College is a leading research and teaching hospital.
 As an employee of St. Joseph's you will be expected to engage in role related teaching and research activities in addition to any of your clinical duties

-- Provide documentation you have received two doses of the Covid-19 vaccine or proof of one dose and a signed commitment to receive a second dose within a specified timeframe, and a written commitment to follow any future Public Health recommendations and St. Joseph's Health Care London policies and processes related to Covid management in the workplace
+- Provide documentation you have received two doses of the Covid-19 vaccine and a written commitment to follow any future Public Health recommendations and St. Joseph's Health Care London policies and processes related to Covid management in the workplace.

 - Provide vaccination records or proof of immunity against measles, mumps, rubella and varicella (chicken pox)